-Immediately after service or following a period of four weeks, sows enter the gestation unit where they remain until around one week before farrowing.
-In the gestation unit, the sows may be housed individually in stalls or in groups in specially developed loose housing systems.
-For newly built units, loose systems are now the only housing systems permitted for sows.
-Around 75% of all sows are now housed in such systems.
+Immediately after service or following a period of four weeks, sows enter the gestation unit where they remain until one week before farrowing.
+In the gestation unit, all sows are kept in group systems.
+Danish loose-housing systems are typically designed with "free access feeding stalls available to the sows or feed provided by an electronic sow feeding system.